 When you’ve reached this kind of consistency, you are ready to pour your milk over your espresso and create your favorite pattern.
 To create a pattern, change the distance from which you pour the milk while you are pouring it.

 Start by holding your milk pitcher right above your espresso mug and end up by pouring it from a higher distance.
 This will end up in a great foam pattern that will just make you proud!

-Now you can say that you know how to texture milk for latte art and all you have left to do is put these steps in practice.
-Don’t forget to use quality milk and a quality espresso machine for best results.
+Now you can say that you know how to texture milk for latte art and all you have left to do is put these steps into practice.
+Don’t forget to use quality milk and a quality espresso machine for the best results.

 Even if this is a task for experienced baristas, you can be sure that it is something that you can also learn to do, just like any other professional by simply paying attention to the details above.
 Enjoy your latte art!

 P.S.
 Below you’ll find a great video explaining in detail texturing milk for latte art 🙂